Corporate Governance Code

 Board of Directors and Board Committees

-The Audit Committee, comprising Mr Ashley (Chairman), Mr Goodwin, Mr. Whipp and Mr Todd, is responsible for reviewing the full and half year results.
+The Audit Committee, comprising Mr Ashley (Chairman), Mr Goodwin, Mr Todd, and Mr. Hurter is responsible for reviewing the full and half year results.
 In addition, the Audit Committee monitors the framework of internal control.

-The Remuneration Committee, comprising Mr Todd (Chairman), Mr Ashley, Mr Whipp and Mr Goodwin, reviews the remuneration of the Executive Directors and any senior executive of the Group and considers the grant of options and payment of performance related bonuses.
+The Remuneration Committee, comprising Mr Todd (Chairman), Mr Ashley, Mr Goodwin, and Mr. Jeffrey reviews the remuneration of the Executive Directors and any senior executive of the Group and considers the grant of options and payment of performance related bonuses.

 The Directors are responsible for ensuring that the Group maintains a system of internal control to provide them with reasonable assurance regarding the reliability of financial information used within the business and for publication and that assets are safeguarded.
 There are inherent limitations in any system of internal financial control.
 On the basis that such a system can only provide reasonable but not absolute assurance against material misstatement or loss and that it relates only to the needs of the business at the time, the system as a whole was found by the Directors at the time of approving the accounts to be generally appropriate to the size of the business.